 Medians Relative to β

-Values corrected by the strength of beta wave signals will make it possible to select techniques that alter the state of consciousness the most, that is, are the most different from the brainwave patterns of ordinary activity.
+Utilizing values adjusted by the strength of beta wave signals will allow us to identify techniques that induce the most significant alterations in the state of consciousness.
+These techniques are the ones that differ the most from the brainwave patterns observed during ordinary activity.

 alpha | theta | gamma | practice |